Published: 8 May 2025 / Last Update: 8 May 2025

 Deluge – Aego Templo (2020)

-Like fellow French band Celeste, Déluge lean toward a more punishing and direct sound — less dreamlike, more immediate.
-But rather than relying on density alone, they carve space into the chaos, letting melody and tension coexist.
+Like their fellow French band Celeste, Déluge lean toward a more punishing and direct sound.
+Still, they do more than just overwhelm on this album, leaving room for melody and tension to work side by side.

 Svalbard – The Weight Of The Mask (2023)